This post may include affiliate links; see our disclosure policy.

 Notes

-*Superfine sugar works well for a sugar rim since it sticks to the glass better than granulated sugar.
-You can use granulated sugar if it’s all you have; note it can tend to fall off into the drink, making it taste a shade sweeter.
+Superfine sugar works well for a sugar rim since it sticks to the glass better than granulated sugar.
+You can use granulated sugar if it’s all you have, but it can fall off into the drink, making it taste a shade sweeter.

 More Hennessy cocktails

 If you haven’t made a Hennessy Sidecar, it’s a must!
-But after that, there are a few must-make Hennessy cocktails.
-Here are a few Hennessy drinks to try:
+After that, there are a few more must-make Hennessy cocktails to try:

 Let us know if you have any questions!